Nobel Foundation: History

 Nobel's will expressed a request, to the surprise of many, that his money be used for prizes in physics, chemistry, peace, physiology or medicine and literature.
 Though Nobel wrote several wills during his lifetime, the last was written a little over a year before he died, and signed at the Swedish-Norwegian Club in Paris on 27 November 1895.
 Nobel bequeathed 94% of his total assets, 31 million Swedish kronor, to establish and endow the five Nobel Prizes.
-(As of 2008 that equates to 186 million US dollars.)
+(As of 2024 that equates to 266 million US dollars.)

 The executors of his will were Ragnar Sohlman and Rudolf Lilljequist who formed the Nobel Foundation to take care of Nobel's fortune and organize the prizes.
 Although Nobel's will established the prizes, his plan was incomplete and, because of various other hurdles, it took five years before the Nobel Foundation could be established and the first prizes could be awarded on 10 December 1901 to, among others, Wilhelm Conrad Röntgen.
-As of 31 December 2020, the assets controlled by the Nobel Foundation amounted to 5.176 billion Swedish kronor (approx. US$631.61 million as of 31 December 2020).
+As of 31 December 2020, the assets controlled by the Nobel Foundation amounted to 5.2 billion Swedish kronor (approx. US$630 million as of 31 December 2020).

 The Nobel Foundation

 The Nobel Foundation was founded as a private organisation on 29 June 1900 specifically to manage the finances and administration of the Nobel Prizes.
 It is based on Nobel's last will and testament.
 At the time Nobel's will led to much skepticism and criticism and thus it was not until 26 April 1897 that his will was approved by the Storting.
 Soon thereafter they appointed the members of the Norwegian Nobel Committee that was to award the Peace Prize.
 Shortly after, the other prize-awarding organizations followed; Karolinska Institutet on 7 June, the Swedish Academy on 9 June and the Royal Swedish Academy of Sciences on 11 June.
-The next thing the Nobel Foundation did was to try to agree on guidelines for how the Nobel Prize should be awarded.
 In 1900 the Nobel Foundation's newly created statutes were promulgated by King Oscar II.

 In 1905 the Union between Sweden and Norway was dissolved which meant the responsibility for awarding Nobel Prizes was split between the two countries.
 Norway's Nobel Committee became the awarder of the Peace Prize while Sweden became the awarder of the other prizes.